 - Final report was received and distributed to Type A Board (January 2017). - The City issued a RFQ to select consultants for 6 Type A Projects (See bullet 5 below).
-The City has received RFQ submittals and is currently reviewing them.
-Award is anticipated for February 2017.
+The City received RFQ submittals and the Award Letters were sent out in February 2017. - Negotiation will begin this month (March 2017).